PDani03/json-practice/README.md

-simple game made for practicing json and classes
+simple game I made for practicing json and classes